kubernetes-sigs/kwok/site/content/en/docs/generated/kwokctl_create.md

 ```
   -c, --config stringArray   config path (default [~/.kwok/kwok.yaml])
+      --dry-run              Print the command that would be executed, but do not execute it
       --name string          cluster name (default "kwok")
   -v, --v log-level          number for the log level verbosity (DEBUG, INFO, WARN, ERROR) or (-4, 0, 4, 8) (default INFO)
 ```